opencomputeproject/OCP-Security-SAFE/Documentation/framework.md

 The reputation and integrity of the Security Review Providers are as important as their technical expertise.
 If there is a belief that the SRP delivers work of variable quality this brings into question all the reports they produce.
-Similarly, a conflict of interest degrades the value of the reports and in turns decreases the value of the SAFE program.
+Similarly, a conflict of interest degrades the value of the reports and in turn decreases the value of the SAFE program.

 The [SRP requirements document](./srp_requirements.md) contains requirements for the SRPs business, management, and